 - Confusion over what it means to be a man in today’s world.

-- Stuck in old recurring habits and self-destructive patterns.
+- Being stuck in old recurring habits and self-destructive patterns.

 - How you see women and how you relate to them — and what that says about you.

-- Stuck between passivity and assertiveness when both are supposedly “bad.”
+- Being stuck between passivity and assertiveness when both are supposedly “bad.”